- Search The Registry

 - My Account

 Elijah Parish Lovejoy was born on this date in 1802.
-He was a White American abolitionist.
+He was a white- American abolitionist.

 He was born in Albion, ME, the son of a Congregational minister and brother of Owen Lovejoy.
 After graduating from Waterville College in 1826, Lovejoy moved to St. Louis where worked as an editor of an anti-Jacksonian newspaper and ran a school.
 Five years later, influenced by the Revivalist movement, he decided to become a preacher, attending the Princeton Theological Seminary.
 In 1834, Lovejoy became the pastor of the Presbyterian Church in St. Louis.
 He started a religious newspaper, the St. Louis Observer, where he advocated the abolition of slavery.
-In 1836, Lovejoy published a full account of the lynching of an African-American in St. Louis and the subsequent trial that acquitted the mob leaders.
+In 1836, Lovejoy published a full account of the lynching of a Black in St. Louis and the subsequent trial that acquitted the mob leaders.

 On November 7, 1837, Lovejoy received another press from the Ohio Anti-Slavery Society.
 When local slave-owners heard about the arrival of the new machine, they decided to destroy it.
 A group of his friends attempted to protect it, but during the attack, Lovejoy was killed.